Enrolled Act No. 22 inspired partially by Kaumo's crime to make bid rigging a felon

 Before this bill was passed in July of 2021, bid rigging was not a crime in the State of Wyoming, which is why during Kaumo’s bench trial, he was only charged with misdemeanors.
 Stith explained that if you were a bidder on the city project, “You could get together with the other bidders and decide who was going to win the bid, and then submit the bid collusively so you could get a higher price than what you normally would have got.
 It’s not a fair competition.”

-Bidders are required to attend a mandatory pre-bid conference (which can be useful and help bidders understand the scope of the project) but the problem it creates is when those bidders walk out of that room after the meeting, they all know who each other is and know there can be no other bidders.
+Bidders are required to attend a mandatory pre-bid conference (which can be useful and help bidders understand the scope of the project) but the problem it creates is when those bidders walk out of that room after the meeting, they all know who the other bidders are and know there can be no other bidders.

 “There was an incident here in Rock Springs for a project where the city engineer had privately estimated the project would cost $4.2 million.
 There were three bidders at the mandatory pre-bid conference.
 What happened was that two of the bidders decide not to make a bid and the winning bidder comes in at $5 million.
 Then the winning bidder now hires the other two bidders as sub-contractors.
 That happened here in Rock Springs.”
 Stith explained that he voted against it.
 “What I believe did happen was that they negotiated a different contract for 4.5 million.”